Grimaldi (Ventimiglia): Natural areas

-In the nearby locality of the Balzi Rossi, in the so-called "Grotta dei Fanciulli", in addition to the numerous Cro-Magnon Europoids 1.90 high and very muscular, the canon de Villeneuve discovered in 1901, 8.5 m deep, two very well preserved skeletons of an old woman and a boy, buried under a cover where the remains of Cro-Magnon men were found; however, those two finds seemed much older and must have belonged in characteristics, very similar to those of the Negroid type, to another human type never found in the area; in subsequent studies it was ascertained that it was a counterfeiting carried out at the time to justify the discontinuity between African negroids and European cro-magnons with a "missing link".
-Furthermore, this civilisation (called "Grimaldian Civilization" by the paleontologist Ugo Rellini), similar but not identical to that Aurignacian, already used the cult of the dead, as evidenced by the remains found there.
+In the nearby locality of the Balzi Rossi, in the so-called "Grotta dei Fanciulli", there have been Cro-Magnon finds.

 In Grimaldi and its surroundings there are protected areas of particular naturalistic value: the southern part, along the last stretch of State Road SS1 Aurelia, in the hamlet of Mortola Inferiore, falls in part in the SCI (Site of Community Importance) IT 1316118 of Capo Mortola, while the paths north of the built-up area of the hamlet of Grimaldi Superiore falls within the SCI IT 1315717 of Monte Grammondo and the Bevera torrent.

 The site of Capo Mortola is represented by a strip of coast in which the natural vegetation has a "relict" character within a notably man-made territory, but which preserves the Hanbury Botanical Garden, a botanical garden of international importance.

-The site of Monte Grammondo and the Bevera torrent is a landscape of considerable interest for the presence of significant forms of superficial karst erosion.
-In general, it is an interesting area of geologic tension between the Mediterranean and Alpine domains, with a significant presence of endemics.
-There are habitats of priority interest and the blooming of orchids is truly extraordinary.
-Equally interesting is the presence of disjoint stations of Paeonia officinalis and Acis nicaeensis, rare species, proposed by the Liguria Region for inclusion in Annex II of Directive 92/43 CEE.
+The site of Monte Grammondo and the Bevera torrent is a landscape of interest for the presence of significant forms of superficial karst erosion.
+In general, it is an area of geologic tension between the Mediterranean and Alpine domains, with a presence of endemics.
+There are habitats of interest, which include the blooming of orchids.
+There are also the presence of disjoint stations of Paeonia officinalis and Acis nicaeensis, rare species, proposed by the Liguria Region for inclusion in Annex II of Directive 92/43 CEE.
 There are also several species protected by international directives / conventions.
 The presence of Ocellated lizard (Timon lepidus), a very rare species in Italy and having its eastern limit in Liguria, for which the conferment of priority species has been proposed (for the Italian populations only).
-Of great value for the rarity in Liguria of this type of environment, is the river area known as the "meanders of the Bevera".
+Of interest in Liguria of this type of environment, is the river area known as the "meanders of the Bevera".

 Between the villages of Grimaldi and the French town of Garavan (Menton) there is a path called Passo della Morte (Pass of Death), travelled since the nineteenth century by those who want to go to France without having documents in order.